KathiSa/climateindoorsimulation/Endpoints.md

 ## POST IDF file

-Upload of a idf file
+Upload or edit of an idf file

 URL: http://localhost:5000/idf